CSF (Cerebral Spinal Fluid) Leaks

 Surgically caused leaks often stop spontaneously.
 The leakage stops within 1 week in 70% of patients, within 3 months in 20-30%; leakage rarely recurs.

-Finally if this fails, surgery is indicated either to put a patch over the site where the leak occurs or in very rare instances, the skull is opened and the dura repaired.
+Finally if this fails, surgery is indicated either to put a patch over the site where the leak occurs or, in very rare instances, the skull is opened and the dura repaired.

 Question sent to Dr. Kaufmann regarding CSF Leaks: In your experience is CSF Leaks an issue following any of the percutaneous procedures or is it only a possible complication after the MVD?

-Dr. Kaufman’s response:
+Dr. Kaufmann’s response:

 CSF leak doesn't occur after the needle procedures.
-Following MVD it occurs as often as 5% of the time in some published series.
+Following MVD, it occurs as often as 5% of the time in some published series.
 In my experience doing now 600 MVDs, we encounter a persisting CSF leak in only 1%.

 The leaks can show as CSF draining from the incision.
 If this occurs, usually in the first day or two, we apply more sutures to the skin, after freezing the area.
 Leaks may also show as a salty water drip felt at the back of the nose, dripping then down the throat or out the nose when leaning forward.
 The CSF travels through any hole in the dura and then through the air sinuses of the mastoid bone and finally through the eustachian tube.

-This usually stops on its own, or with sitting up for a couple of days or rarely after draining some CSF by a spinal tap.
-If all that fails to stop the leak, then reoperation to better seal the bone edge of the craniectomy is done.
+This usually stops on its own, or with sitting up for a couple of days or, rarely, after draining some CSF by a spinal tap.
+If all that fails to stop the leak, then re-operation to better seal the bone edge of the craniectomy is done.
 If the leak is left untreated, there is a risk infection will occur, as bacteria come up from the nose, along the same course the CSF goes down.